cameronmclean/hyperPatterns/hyperPatterns.md

 OK - wait. maybe there is no error.

-pasting the n-tripes from http://json-ld.org/playground/index.html into http://rdf-translator.appspot.com/ _and specifying input = n-triples and outtpuy = ntriples_ gives valid syntax that can be visulaised by http://rhizomik.net/html/redefer/rdf2svg-form/
+pasting the n-tripes from http://json-ld.org/playground/index.html into http://rdf-translator.appspot.com/ _and specifying input = n-triples and outtput = ntriples_ gives valid syntax that can be visulaised by http://rhizomik.net/html/redefer/rdf2svg-form/

 So there might be a strage character or some EOF/line feed thing going on?